-Running of the bulls every morning 8AM from July 7-14.
+Running of the bulls is scheduled every morning thereafter at 8AM until July 14, 2022.

 It was American writer Ernest Hemingway who helped spread the word of the tradition in such books as "The Sun Also Rises" and "Death in the Afternoon."

-Today, increasing numbers of tourists join the crowds in Pamplona, Spain at the height of the travel season in July at the famous Running of the Bulls at the annual Fiesta San Fermin.
+Today, increasing numbers of tourists join the crowds in Pamplona, Spain in July at the famous Running of the Bulls at the annual Fiesta San Fermin.

-It begins in 2017, as usual, on July 6 and continues for 8 days (and nights filled with partying and celebration) until July 14 along a traditional route leading to the Plaza de Toro.
+The San Fermin festival begins in 2022 on July 6 with the opening ceremony.
+The bull runs begin the following day and continues for 7 days (and nights filled with partying and celebration) until July 14.

-Media coverage has taken the annual running of the bulls worldwide to the delight of armchair runners everywhere - with news, updates, daily bull running blogs, pictures, and video appearing almost hourly during the nine-day festival.
+Media coverage has taken the annual running of the bulls worldwide to the delight of armchair runners everywhere - with news, updates, daily bull running blogs, pictures, and video appearing almost hourly.